eringrand/edav/_posts/2015-04-21-satscores.md

 1. _Missing data:_ We lose a lot of data from schools that didn't report their scores.
 1. _Time:_ The data we're using come from vastly different years.
-1. _Aggregation:_ Aggrating the information in a way that makes the most sense.
+1. _Aggregation:_ We had trouble choosing how to aggregate the information in a way that made the most sense.
 (Zipcodes?
 Neighborhoods?
 School Districts?
 Boroughs?)

 </section>